 Click on the Import Suppression List option.

 Follow the instructions in the pop-up to upload the CSV file.
-In the CSV file, mention the email address and email type that address should be suppressed for.
+In the CSV file, mention the email address and email type that the address should be suppressed for.

 Review both columns and click on Next to finish uploading.